 - Uhelpfund: This website synergizes crowdfunding with grant writing.
 The site enables grant funds to be raised via the internet.

-- GrantNews.press: This website offers late-breaking grant and fundraising news.
+- GrantNews.com: This website offers late-breaking grant and fundraising news.

 - GWI.education: This website (still in development) is for online training to teach executive directors of non-profits, small business owners and skilled writers how to write grants.

 According to Ms. Lourdes Simon-Bower, the Certified School Counselor at Northboro Elementary's Career Day, this will be the seventh annual event where presenters are given a classroom and the students rotate.

 "In our format, the presenters can be more focused and there is less diffusion from the content.

 At Northboro, this year alone, some of the following professions will be making presentations: pilot, attorney, dermatologist, massage therapist, coach, editor, nurse, financial planner.
 So far, three alumni have come back as athlete presenters with full scholarships to college.
 Northboro graduates come back because Career Day has had an impact on their own lives!"

 In her presentation to the children, Libby will emphasize English communication skills: writing, reading, spelling, capitalization and editing.
 She will also touch on math and its importance in business.
 Libby will discuss her childhood aspirations, education, day-to-day tasks, rewards and stresses, the windy road of change, as well as what students can do to prepare for the world of work!